gitbls/ndm/README.md

 * The ndm database and configuration is maintained in a **single, portable file**, so it's easy to backup and restore.
 * The network configuration and IP address assignments are **easy to manage and view**.

+Have questions about ndm?
+Please don't hesitate to ask in the Issues section of this github.
+If you don't have a github account (so can't post an issue/question here), please feel free to email me at: [gitbls@outlook.com](mailto:gitbls@outlook.com).

 If you find ndm useful, please consider starring it to help me understand how many people are using it.
 Thanks!

 **ndm capabilities include:**